Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Blitz up your leftover veggies – waste nothing!

 This is tied in with the above really.
-If you have items that you cannot use, or don’t want to use, just give them a freeze in pieces and then blend them into a nice pasta sauce.
-You can really up the money saving stakes by making your own pasta!
+If you have items that you cannot use, or don’t want to use, just give them a freeze in pieces and then blend them into a nice tomato pasta sauce, I also love to make this kale tomato pasta sauce.
+You can really up the money-saving stakes by making your own pasta!

 Stop wasting bread